ThomasLaukkanen/ThomasLaukkanen/README.md

 # 👋 Hi and welcome to my Github page!
- Here i will share awesome frontend/fullstack applications that you can learn from for free.😎
+ Here i will share awesome frontend/fullstack applications that you can learn from for free. 😎

 ### Who am i?😃
 Frontend developer student @ IT-högskolan. 👨‍🏫